nishsinghal/OSL/README.md

 To run the exercise, simply download the files, then open the index.html file in a browser.

+On a live version, the information would completely change for each room type.
+I have only changed the heading, icon and friend story for now to help keep the code concise.
+With the full data, I would probably store this in a json file and then use a function to populate the correct areas of the page.

 ## SCSS

 I used the command line to automatically watch and compile the css needed from the .scss files upon save.
 I have also split up the css over multiple files to help keep things modular.